riceissa/issarice.com/wiki/is-effective-altruism-new.md

     going on since at least the 1970s -- around 30 years before the effective altruism movement even formed.

+# Criticisms of priority-setting in global health

+It is interesting to compare criticisms of effective altruism to those of priority-setting in global health.

 # In what ways is effective altruism new?

 -   New in the sense that it spreads lessons from effective philanthropy to the